 An attract-and-kill strategy for BMSB would involve luring large numbers of the insects to a specific area, and then treating that area.

-Researchers are seeking to understand BMSB and its natural enemies, including a group of tiny parasitic wasps that attack BMSB eggs and a naturally occuring fungus that targets stink bugs.
+Researchers are seeking to understand BMSB and its natural enemies, including a group of tiny parasitic wasps that attack BMSB eggs and a naturally occurring fungus that targets stink bugs.
 A specialized team of researchers from our group is exploring methods of biological control for BMSB.